 - a.
-The regular membership meetings of this local shall be twice per academic semester and once during summer.
-The schedule of planned General Membership Meetings shall be published no later than 3 weeks from the start of the academic semester or summer.
+The regular membership meetings of this local shall be at least twice per academic semester and once during summer.
 Regular meetings will be at a time and place scheduled by the Executive Board. - b.
 Any member may request an item on the agenda of a General Membership Meeting by submitting that item to the Executive Board before the meeting.
-Notice of the agenda for a General Membership Meeting shall be sent to each member no later than seven (7) days prior to the meeting.
-Additional agenda items published agenda may only be added with approval of the Executive Board prior to the meeting.
+Additional agenda items may only be added with approval of the Executive Board prior to the meeting.
 Meetings shall feature a period of up to 15 minutes for brief questions, comments, and suggestions from members.